pixelmund/svelte-kit-cookie-session/README.md

 };
 ```

-`Sometimes you don't want to get the session data first only to increment a counter or some other value, that's where the update method comes in to play`
+Sometimes you don't want to get the session data first only to increment a counter or some other value, that's where the update method comes in to play.

 > src/routes/counter/+page.server.ts